Jennie Wyse Power: Irish revolutionary period

+Seanad Éireann

 She was appointed to the Irish Free State Seanad Éireann as a Cumann na nGaedheal member in December 1922 by the President of the Executive Council, W. T. Cosgrave.
 She was one of four women elected or appointed to the first Seanad in 1922.
 The other women were Alice Stopford Green, Ellen Cuffe, Countess of Desart, and Eileen Costello.

 During the Irish Civil War, the property of Free State Senators was often attacked by anti-Treaty irregulars.
 On 10 December 1922, her premises in Camden Street was bombed with considerable damage done.
 She complained in December 1922, that Mary MacSwiney and others were particularly "very free in their criticisms" – which stunned Power and many others in the rank and file, most of whom were pro-treaty.

 In 1922, only Wyse Power and Colonel Maurice George Moore opposed the appointment of Lord Glenavy as Cathaoirleach, as Lord Glenavy was a Unionist.
 Wyse Power served on the Cumann na nGaedheal Ard Chomhairle but her time in the Seanad saw her become increasingly disillusioned with Government policy particularly over the debacle of the Boundary Commission.
-The last meeting of Cumann na nGaedheal she attended was on 1 December 1925 and thereafter she sat as an independent Senator.
+The last meeting of Cumann na nGaedheal she attended was on 1 December 1925 and thereafter she sat as an independent senator.

 With the entry of Fianna Fáil into both the Dáil and Seanad she found herself more regularly voting with that party in divisions along with Colonel Moore and Senator James Charles Dowdall.
 In 1934, her close friend, Seán T. O'Kelly, had her daughter, Nancy, transferred from the Department of Industry and Commerce to the Department of Local Government to act as his Private Secretary.
 O'Kelly was probably the one who persuaded Wyse Power to join Fianna Fáil that year and stand for the party in the 1934 Seanad Election where she was re-elected for nine years and would serve until the Seanad was abolished in 1936.
 She opposed those Conditions of Employment Bill which she felt discriminated against women.

+Death

 On 5 January 1941, aged 82, she died at her home in Dublin, and was interred in Glasnevin Cemetery with her husband and daughter, Máire (who predeceased her).
 Her funeral was attended by many from both sides of the Dáil and the former revolutionary movement.